Whales in Greenland

 The best places to spot whales in Greenland

 Both the sea and the fjords are swarming with whales.
 Whales live where their food is.
 They feed on krill, plankton and shoals of small fish, so they follow their food.
-Fortunately, some whales are also fond of certain places, making specific regions in Greenland particularly suited for whale safaris because the chance of whale sightings there is high.
+Fortunately, some whales are also fond of certain places.
+This makes specific regions in Greenland particularly suited for whale safaris because the chance of whale sightings there is high.
 These places include Southern Greenland, the Disco Bay, near Maniitsoq and in the large system of fjords near the capital, Nuuk.

 On board the coastal ship

-The coastal ship Sarfaq Ittuk sails up and down along the western coast of Greenland and has a panoramic salon, which is ideal for scouting for whales and enjoying the view.
+The coastal ship Sarfaq Ittuk sails up and down along the western coast of Greenland.
+It has a panoramic salon, which is ideal for scouting for whales and enjoying the view.
 In the summer, passengers sit on the upper deck taking in the view and the sun with a clear sight if whales are to appear.

-It is more than likely that you will see whales when sailing with the coastal ship, and many of our travellers choose a tour that includes sailing with the Sarfaq Ittuk – often also spending a night or two on board.
+It is more than likely that you will see whales when sailing with the coastal ship.
+Many of our travellers choose a tour that includes sailing with the Sarfaq Ittuk – often also spending a night or two on board.

 From the middle of summer to late fall you are almost guaranteed to meet whales near Paamiut in Southern Greenland, near Nuuk in Central Greenland as well as north of the Arctic Circle near Aasiaat, in the Disco Bay and near Uummannaq.
 We say ‘almost guaranteed’ because whales are independent animals, and they obviously do not appear just to please us.